The History of the Division of Juvenile Justice

-The state’s Juvenile Court Law was modified.
+The State’s Juvenile Court Law was modified.

 A reception center and clinic was established at the Ventura School for Girls, and the girls at the Southern Reception Center and Clinic in Norwalk were transferred to Ventura.

-O. H. Close School for Boys opened at NCYC.
+The O. H. Close School for Boys opened at NCYC.

-Allen Breed was named director.
+Allen Breed was named Director.

-Karl Holton School for Boys opened at NCYC.
+The Karl Holton School for Boys opened at NCYC.

 The CYA, along with the Department of Corrections, was placed within the Human Relations Agency (which became the Health and Welfare Agency).

-DeWitt Nelson School opened at NCYC.
+The DeWitt Nelson School opened at NCYC.

 Los Guillicos became co-educational with boys from Fricot Ranch.